sachinkiranti/wp-text-counter/README.md

-This plugin simply generates the wordpress hash password and user password update sql query.
+This plugin simply count the number of words and characters.

 ## Installation